|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 There are three reactor shutdown states, warm shutdown, cool shutdown and cold shutdown.

-The vertical position of a mobile fuel bundle is indicated by the height of the top of its indicator tube.
+The vertical position of a movable fuel bundle is indicated by the height of the top of its indicator tube.
 In normal reactor operation the vertical position setpoints of the various indicator tubes should be nearly identical.

 REACTOR SAFETY LOGIC: